DataFire/Integrations/integrations/generated/google_sheets/README.md

     * items [HistogramSeries](#histogramseries)
   * showItemDividers `boolean`: Whether horizontal divider lines should be displayed between items in each

+### HistogramRule
+* HistogramRule `object`: Allows you to organize the numeric values in a source data column into
+  * end `number`: Optional.
+The maximum value at which items will be placed into buckets
+  * interval `number`: Required.
+The size of the buckets that will be created.
+Must be positive.
+  * start `number`: Optional.
+The minimum value at which items will be placed into buckets

 ### HistogramSeries
 * HistogramSeries `object`: A histogram series containing the series color and data.
   * barColor [Color](#color)